conornewton/i3blocks-battery/README.md

 # i3blocks-blocks

-Simple python scripts to be used with i3blocks.
+Simple python and bash scripts to be used with i3blocks.

 ## Requirements

 ### battery.py
 - Font Awesome
 - Python 3
 - ACPI